ubc-systopia/ubc-systopia.github.io/README.md

 See page at http://localhost:4000
 There is no need to re-build the container once it is running.
 Changes are dynamically reflected as you write files; just reload pages.

+When you're done, you can close the container by pressing ctrl + c or if you're on Windows removing it in Docker Desktop.
+You can also delete the image to save space on your device.

 # Setup